 Based on national averages, the number of students enrolled per high school is 752.
-The National average a student attending a 9th-12th grade high school will attend classes for approximately 700 – 720 days.
+According to the National average, a student attending a 9th-12th-grade high school will attend classes for approximately 700 – 720 days.

-Fundamental charters for all schools are to provide a safe & secure environment, and promote a sense of community where students thrive culturally & academically.
-Along with that commitment is our concern that we don’t get to pick when bad things happen, they pick us.
+Fundamental charters for all schools are to provide a safe & secure environment and promote a sense of community where students thrive culturally & academically.
+Along with that commitment is our concern that we don’t get to pick when bad things happen, they pick organizations like ours to protect them with security doors, and other security solutions for schools.
 Without a predetermined game plan and training, many crisis situations are responded to in real time with an improvised solution, and in most cases, in a panic.

 The last child to die in a school fire in the US was in 1958.
 Municipalities achieved this level of safety through a layered approach for creating safer schools.
 The way schools were designed, including the material used for construction were reviewed and improved.
 Building codes were revised to improve emergency egress and the general safety of buildings.
 The materials used for construction were changed to be more fire resistant; along with fire drills and safety training for staff/students cut fire fatalities to zero.

-Schools considering layered, risk appropriate security measures and responses, suitable for their community and resources, will have greater success than trying a solitary approach to what is perceived as a solitary problem.
-Layered security measures are not subject to single points of failure and have additional collateral safety & security benefits.
+Schools considering layered, risk-appropriate security measures and responses, suitable for their community and resources, will have greater success than trying a solitary approach to what is perceived as a solitary problem.
+In turn, implementing something as simple as a security door, or other layered security measures that are not subject to single points of failure and have additional collateral safety & security benefits are vital.
 The different facets of a layered approach may often prevent seemingly unrelated causal factors connected to other types of negative student behavior.

 The more thorough the screening processes the more likely schools will positively impact student safety.
 The axiom people respect what you inspect does apply and sends the message to all that you give a damn.